Frequently Asked Questions

 How long does it take to ship prints?

 Prints are all made to order.
 After a print sale ends the prints ordered get printed, cut and packaged in a local mom and pop studio in Los Angeles.
 That process takes 4-5 business days.
 Once the package has been shipped it depends on the postal service and how far the print needs to travel to reach to it’s final destination.
-Prints have been delivered anywhere from 3-4 days to a couple of months.
+Prints have been delivered anywhere from 3-4 days to a couple weeks depending on the destination.
 As soon as your print ships out you will receive an email with your tracking information.

 I keep tracking my order but it looks like it’s stuck in my country?